Plans

 A plan defines the scaling of a booked component.
 Each plan has a price and a set of included resources.

-Each plan includes specific hardware resources and performance limits.
-Detailed specifications are available with the pricing page.
+Each plan includes specific hardware resources and performance limits designed for different application scales.
 While most components represent single scalable resources (like traffic or storage), some plans combine multiple resources.
 For example, MySQL plans scale both storage capacity and computing power together.
+Detailed specifications are available on the pricing page.

-Plans are grouped in carefully designed buckets.
-That makes the costs predictable and unlikely to fluctuate often over time.
-In fact most standard websites and applications will work with small plans just fine.
+Plans are organized into carefully designed tiers that make costs predictable and unlikely to fluctuate frequently.
+Most standard websites and applications can start with small plans and scale up as needed.

-Plans can be upgraded or downgraded at any time with immediate effect.
-Changes are prorated with daily aggregation.
+Plans can be upgraded or downgraded at any time with immediate effect, with changes prorated on a daily basis.
 Common reasons to change plans include:

 - Handling increased traffic